Ameer-eng/iclr2025-simulation/README.md

 # Identifiability for Gaussian Processes with Holomorphic Kernels

-This repository houses the complete codebase for the research study titled “Identifiability for Gaussian Processes with Holomorphic Kernels”.
+This repository houses the complete codebase for our ICLR 2025 paper: [Identifiability for Gaussian Processes with Holomorphic Kernels](https://openreview.net/forum?id=FUaDMRVrbS).

 ## Repository Structure